Twitter Cards Complete Guide: How to Choose, Setup, Measure & More

 og: properties.
 You can overwrite these properties

-name specify the attribute whereas OpenGraph makes use of the attribute
+name specify the attribute, whereas OpenGraph makes use of the attribute

 property.
 Take this into account if you plan on manually implementing Twitter Cards.

-Implementing Twitter Cards
+Implementing Twitter Cards: Setup

-<head>of your website and ensure that the values are set properly on a per-page basis.
+As with other meta tags setup, you need to add Twitter cards tags to your website and ensure that the values are correctly set per page.
 This can quickly become an unwieldy task for a blog, so we built a feature that generates the proper meta tags for you.

-Additionally, our Yoast plugin contains Social Previews which display what the Twitter Card will eventually look like based on the current page or post: Twitter Card: Preview your Twitter post with Yoast SEO Twitter Cards are a great (visual) addition and can help increase traffic to your website!
+Additionally, our Yoast plugin contains Social Previews, which display what the Twitter Card will eventually look like based on the current page or post: Twitter Card: Preview your Twitter post with Yoast SEO Twitter Cards are a great (visual) addition and can help increase traffic to your website!